KhushJani/Predicting-Depression-with-Python/README.md

 4. **depression_diagnosis:** Diagnosis by a mental health specialist as clinically depressed or not.
 5. **depression_treatment:** Undergoing treatment or not.
 6. **suicidal:** Likelihood of committing suicide with True being most likely.
 7. **gad_score:** A score evaluated from an assessment known as Generalized Anxiety Disorder-7 (GAD-7) questionairre to determine the severity of one's anxiety.
-You can learn more about it [here](https://www.corc.uk.net/outcome-experience-measures/generalised-anxiety-disorder-assessment-gad-7/).
     - 0 - 4: None-minimal or Normal
     - 5 - 9: Mild
     - 10 - 14: Moderate